Sunbird-RC/gcp-devops/README.md

 ```
 - Goto https://DOMAIN/auth/
 - Username: admin
-- Password: Get the password from the second step

 ### Steps to connect to Psql
 - Run the below command in bastion host